 Of course, if there are other specific applications you do not want your users to run, Software Restriction Policies (XP) and Applocker (Win7 and later) to the rescue!

-Jeremy has a whole section dedicated to Software Restriction Policies and also Applocker in Chapter 8 of his book, and its also covered with hands-on labs in his training classes.
+Jeremy has a whole section dedicated to Software Restriction Policies and also Applocker in Chapter 8 of his book (Third edition, with the gear cover), and it’s also covered with hands-on labs in his training classes.

 It is very easy to add a local user to a restricted group in group policy.
 Simply type the username by itself and that is it.
-Jeremy discusses this topic in Chapter 8 in his book and in his Group Policy training class.
+Jeremy discusses this topic in Chapter 8 in his book (third edition, with the gear cover) and in his Group Policy training class.

 Yes.
 Check out these two policy settings: